 - External radiation therapy: radiation directed at the tumor from a source outside the body

 - Internal radiation therapy: radioactive materials placed into the throat in or near the cancer cells

 This is the use of drugs to kill cancer cells.
 It may be given in many forms including pill, injection and/or via a catheter.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.

 Throat cancer is more common in men and in people aged 40 years and older.
-Other factors that increase your chance of throat cancer include:
+Other things increase your chance of throat cancer:

 - Excessive alcohol consumption

 - Family history